Partners Make Caring for Children Work

 A partnership with Vision Service Plan's Sight for Students program makes it possible for enrolled children to receive vision services and eyeglasses at no charge once per year.

-In 2005, Caring for Children began a partnership with the North Dakota Department of Human Services through a public/private collaboration designed to find and enroll children in programs in one simplified, coordinated application process.
+In 2005, Caring for Children began a partnership with the North Dakota Department of Human Services through a public/private collaboration designed to find and enroll eligible children in programs in one simplified, coordinated application process.
 The partnership increased applicant information received each month.

 The network of health care providers who accept reduced payment for services to enrolled children has grown.
 Ninety-one percent of Blue Cross Blue Shield of North Dakota providers are also Caring for Children participating providers.
 More than 3,000 health professionals serve enrolled children.
-See a complete list of participating Caring for Children providers.